DohaMghari/JAVA-OOP-Notes/README.md

    - exemple :  A person at the same time can have different characteristic.
 Like a man at the same time is a father, a husband, an employee.
 So the same person posses different behaviour in different situations.

 - #### abstraction
+    Abstraction is the process of separating ideas from specific instances and thus, develop classes in terms of their own functionality, instead of their implementation details.
+    The abstraction technique aims to **separate the implementation details of a class from its behavior.**